vonglasow/atoum-documentation/source/en/index.rst

 * It is intuitive, its syntax is to be as close to the English natural language;
 * despite the constant changes of atoum, backward compatibility is one of the priorities of its developers.

+You can find more information on the `official website <http://atoum.org/>`_.

 .. toctree::
+   :numbered:
    :maxdepth: 2

    start_with_atoum